Kabyle people: Kingdom of Ait Abbas and Kingdom of Kuku

 In 1963 the FFS party of Hocine Aït Ahmed contested the authority of the FLN, which had promoted itself as the only party in the nation.
 Aït Ahmed and others considered the central government led by Ben Bella authoritarian, and on September 3, 1963, the FFS (Socialist Forces front) was created by Hocine Aït Ahmed.
-This party grouped opponents of the regime then in place, and a few days after its proclamation, Ben Bella sent the army into Kabylie to repress the insurrection.
+This party grouped opponents of the regime then in place, and a few days after its proclamation, Ben Bella sent the army into Kabylia to repress the insurrection.
 Colonel Mohand Oulhadj also took part in the FFS and in the Maquis (fr) because he considered that the mujahideen were not treated as they should be.
 In the beginning, the FFS wanted to negotiate with the government but since no agreement was reached, the maquis took up arms and swore not to give them up as long as democratic principles and justice were a part of the system.
 But after Mohand Oulhadj's defection, Aït Ahmed could barely sustain the movement and after the FLN congress on April 16, 1964, which reinforced the government's legitimacy, he was arrested in October 1964.
 As a consequence, the insurrection was a failure in 1965 because it was hugely repressed by the forces of the ALN, under Houari Boumédiène.
 In 1965 Aït Ahmed was sentenced to death, but later pardoned by Ben Bella.
 Approximately 400 deaths were counted amongst the maquis.

-In 1980, protesters mounted several months of demonstrations in Kabylie demanding the recognition of Berber as an official language; this period has been called the Berber Spring.
-In 1994–1995, the Kabyle conducted a school boycott, termed the "strike of the school bag".
+In 1980, protesters mounted several months of demonstrations in Kabylia demanding the recognition of Berber as an official language; this period has been called the Berber Spring.
+In 1994–1995, the Kabyles conducted a school boycott, termed the "strike of the school bag".
 In June and July 1998, they protested, in events that turned violent, after the assassination of singer Matoub Lounès and passage of a law requiring use of the Arabic language in all fields.

-In the months following April 2001 (called the Black Spring), major riots among the Kabyle took place following the killing of Masinissa Guermah, a young Kabyle, by gendarmes.
+In the months following April 2001 (called the Black Spring), major riots among the Kabyles took place following the killing of Masinissa Guermah, a young Kabyle, by gendarmes.
 At the same time, organized activism produced the Arouch, and neo-traditional local councils.
-The protests gradually decreased after the Kabyle won some concessions from President Abdelaziz Bouteflika.
+The protests gradually decreased after the Kabyles won some concessions from President Abdelaziz Bouteflika.

 On 6 January 2016, Tamazight was officially recognized in Algeria's constitution as a language equal to Arabic.